crabamongtech/Fractal/README.md

 ![Fractal Logo](logo.png)

-Fractal is a lightweight Windows command-line tool that displays detailed information about your PC hardware and system.
+Fractal is a lightweight Windows command-line tool that displays simple information about your hardware and system.

 It gathers information such as:
 - CPU details